No products in the cart.

 Bottom Line: What to Expect from Ambi Fade Cream

 With that said, expect Ambi Fade Cream to improve signs of hyperpigmentation (i.e., uneven pigmentation, age spots) within four to six weeks of daily use.
-In addition to 2% hydroquinone, Ambi Fade Cream also contains soy protein and lactic acid, which have both been demonstrated to have milder but still mentionable effects on hyperpigmentation as well.
-As far as drugstore products go, I have not found one better for signs of hyperpigmentation than Ambi Fade Cream.
+In addition to 2% hydroquinone, Ambi Fade Cream also contains soy protein and lactic acid, which have both been demonstrated to have milder yet still noteworthy effects on hyperpigmentation as well.
+As far as drugstore products go, I have not yet found a better treatment for signs of hyperpigmentation than Ambi Fade Cream.

 However, my qualm about the product is that it says it contains “sunscreen.”
-First and foremost, as a general rule of thumb for my readers, applying to this or any other product: If it doesn’t list the SPF on the package, it doesn’t provide enough UV coverage to be used as your sole form of sun protection.
+First and foremost, as a general rule of thumb for my readers, applying to this or any other product: if it doesn’t list the SPF on the package, it doesn’t provide enough UV coverage to be used as your sole form of sun protection.
 Period.
-Ambi Fade Cream contains 2% octinoxate, which breaks down in the presence of other sunscreens containing avobenzone (Photochemistry and Photobiology, 2007).
+Ambi Fade Cream contains 2% octinoxate, which breaks down in the presence of other sunscreens containing avobenzone (Photochemistry and Photobiology).

 So, the bottom line is this: I love Ambi Fade Cream, but I wouldn’t count on it for a sunscreen!